Apache Iceberg™ tables

 A single external volume can support one or more Iceberg tables.

-To set up an external volume for Iceberg tables, see Configure an external volume for Iceberg tables.
+To set up an external volume for Iceberg tables, see Configure an external volume.

 An Iceberg catalog enables a compute engine to manage and load Iceberg tables.
 The catalog forms the first architectural layer in the Iceberg table specification and must support: